 Diagnoses of neuroendocrine (carcinoid) tumors:

-Clinical evaluation by the doctor to look for the presence of symptoms and presence of any lumps in the tummy.
+Clinical evaluation by the doctor to look for the presence of symptoms and the presence of any lumps in the tummy.
 These tumors are usually diagnosed with the help of scans (ultrasound, CT, MRI) and blood or urine tests.

 24-hour urine collections (passing water into a large bottle for 24 hours) and some special blood samples will often detect whether any hormones are being produced by the tumor.

-Blood tests are repeated to monitor the progress of this disease.
-One of the tests that has recently appeared is the Chromogranin A level (a chemical measured in the blood).
+Blood tests repeated to monitor the progress of this disease.
+One of the tests that recently appeared is the Chromogranin A level (a chemical measured in the blood).
 Repeated tests for this chemical may tell us whether the tumor is growing or moving to other areas of the body.